orbismobile/docker-nginx-jenkins-android/README.md

 5. Happy coding!!!!

 ## RUNNING ANDROID UI TESTS
 When it comes to Android UI Tests, the best way is to run tests in a separate host machine.
-For that purpose, to advantage of the speed of emulators in your host machine(MacOSX, Linux, Windows).
+For that purpose, to take advantage of the speed of emulators in your host machine(MacOSX, Linux, Windows).
 We are going to create a Jenkins Slave Node.

 1. Go to  Manage Jenkins > Manage Nodes.
 2. Enter Node Name.
 For example "android".